 Written by Eva Crocker

-Shortlisted for the RBC Fresh Fish Award for Emerging Writers, High Kick is a brilliantly crafted debut collection set against the backdrop of the crashing oil economy in contemporary Newfoundland.
+Shortlisted for the NLCU Fresh Fish Award for Emerging Writers, Barrelling Forward is a brilliantly crafted debut collection from Newfoundland’s newest literary star.

 EVA CROCKER’s stories have been published in Riddle Fence, The Overcast, and The Telegram’s Cuffer Anthology.
-High Kick was shortlisted for the 2015 RBC Fresh Fish Award for Emerging Writers.
+Barrelling Forward was shortlisted for the 2015 RBC Fresh Fish Award for Emerging Writers.
 Crocker recently completed a Master’s Degree in English Literature at Memorial University.
-She is currently the communications coordinator at the St. John’s International Women’s Film Festival.